nestordemeure/nestordemeure.github.io/content/cooking/sweet/crepes.md

 Crêpes are the perfect social dish.
 You can make them together then everyone put the topping of their choice on top, sweet or savory[^1].

-[^1]: I am not covering topping here but cheese, charcuterie and salmon are classics for savory Crêpes while jam and sugar are very common for sweet crepes.
+[^1]: I am not covering topping here but cheese, charcuterie, and salmon are classics for savory Crêpes while jam and sugar are very common for sweet crepes.

 ## Ingredients (4 people):